St0011/MedicalApp/README.md

 # MedicalApp

-In this application the customers can register with their personal details.
+This Android application seamlessly facilitates user registration, allowing customers to input their personal details.
-Τhey can browse and see what services it offers and finally make an appointment with their personal doctor.
+Navigating through the app, users can explore the range of services offered and, with utmost convenience, schedule appointments with their designated healthcare providers.
+The app ensures the secure storage of all user-related data on Firebase, guaranteeing privacy and reliability.
+Key Technologies: Android Studio, Firebase, Java